GeoWebCache/geowebcache/documentation/en/user/source/configuration/storage.rst

 Storage
 =======

-The storage subsystem of GeoWebCache is made up of two components.
-The first is a storage mechanism for tiles, called the **cache**.
-The second is an (optional) storage mechanism for information about those tiles, such as when each tile was created and what its size is, called the **metastore**.

 Cache
 -----

 .. note:: The cache is sometimes referred to as the "blobstore".

 The cache is a directory structure consisting of various image files organized by layer and zoom level.
-By default, the cache is stored in the temporary storage folder specified by the web application conatiner.
+By default, the cache is stored in the temporary storage folder specified by the web application container.
 (For Tomcat, this is the :file:`temp` directory inside the root.)
 The driectory created will be called :file:`geowebcache`.
 If this directory is not available, GeoWebCache will attempt to create a new :file:`geowebcache` directory in the location specified by the ``TEMP`` system environment variable.

 There are a few ways to change the location of the cache: